-Edamer is one of the most famous and typical Dutch cheeses.
-It is made from cow’s milk, added with rennet.
+Edamer is one of the best-known and most typical Dutch cheeses made from cow’s milk with added rennet.

 Milk, rennet, salt